Browse Journals and Peer-Reviewed Series

 See the Aims and Scope for a complete coverage of the journal.

-Journal of Family Strengths (Children At Risk)
+Journal of Family Strengths (Children at Risk)

 ISSN 2168-670X

-The Journal of Family Strengths (JFS), formerly Family Preservation Journal, is an open-access, double-blind peer-reviewed online journal produced by the CHILDREN AT RISK Institute in partnership with the Texas Juvenile Crime Prevention Center - Prairie View A&M University and The TMC Library.
+The Journal of Family Strengths (JFS), formerly Family Preservation Journal, is an open-access, double-blind peer-reviewed online journal produced by CHILDREN AT RISK in partnership with the Texas Juvenile Crime Prevention Center - Prairie View A&M University and The TMC Library.
 JFS is devoted to presenting theoretical, policy, practice, and evaluation articles on the strengths perspective in family-centered practice to improve services that promote and sustain family systems.

 If you have questions about the submission or review process, please contact jfs@childrenatrisk.org for assistance.